rucio/documentation/docs/rucio-server-ubuntu.md

 	 /etc/grid-security/hostkey.pem

-For certificate-based authentication, also get a personal certificate (or export the one you have) and make sure it is saved on the system where the client will run as
+For certificate-based authentication, also get a personal certificate (or export the one you have) and make sure it is saved on the system where the *client* will run as

 	 $HOME/.globus/usercert.pem and
 	 $HOME/.globus/userkey.pem

-This personal certificate will later be used to create a short-lived *grid proxy certificate* for user authentication.
+This personal certificate will later be used to create a short-lived *grid proxy certificate* for user authentication to the server.
 With CAs properly configured, the proxy certificate will allow the https connection to transfer your identity (certificate Distinguished Name) securely to the server.
+The software required to set up the grid proxy certificate can be installed with

+	 sudo apt install globus-proxy-utils

-Add: instructions on certificate export and **grid-proxy-init**
+## Note on certificate DN formats
+The Distinguished Name (DN) in a certificate is a text string that can have two different formats: comma or slash separated, like

+    CN=John Doe,OU=Users,DC=example,DC=com

+or

+   /DC=com/DC=example/OU=Users/CN=John Doe

+Recent versions of Rucio expect the newer comma separatedone, but many certificate authorities (including Sectigo) will give you certificates with the latter form of the DN.
+If you have one of those, you must add one option to the Apache SSL configuration

+    SSLOptions +LegacyDNStringFormat

+In the sample config below you will see the following.
+Thus remove the last option if your DN is of the newer kind.

+	SSLOptions +StdEnvVars +LegacyDNStringFormat

 # Get the Rucio software